SharpenedSpoon/GenericHTML5GameEngine/games/codebot/README.md

 `@objectsSighted` | An array of object states from the last call of `@lookAround`.
 Each call of `@lookAround` will clear this array and repopulate it as is appropriate.

-### Robot class instance methods
+### Robot actions
-These are the methods which you are allowed to call during the `takeTurn` method.
+These are the methods (we will call them actions) which you are allowed to call during the `takeTurn` method.
 Note that only *one* of these methods may be called during each turn!

-Method | Description
+Action | Description
 -------- | -----------
 `@moveUp` | Moves up
 `@moveRight` | Moves right